 South Korea, Japan’s western neighbour, offers comparable pay and benefits to Japan but is a somewhat less well-liked tourist destination.
 But that is altering.
 In Korea, where ESL teachers earn between $1,700 and $2,650 (2.0 and 3.2 million KRW) a month and frequently receive lodging and full or partial flight reimbursement, English teachers are in high demand.

-One of the greatest places to teach overseas is South Korea, which offers more potential for overtime and bonuses and a reduced cost of living.
+Furthermore, one of the greatest places to teach overseas is South Korea, which offers more potential for overtime and bonuses and a reduced cost of living.
 For the EPIK, GEPIK, or SMOE programmes, a TEFL certificate and a bachelor’s degree are often prerequisites for teaching English in Korea.